chowland/AFiD-MuRPhFi/README.md

 AFiD has the following prerequisites that must be installed to compile and run the program:
 - A parallel HDF5 library wrapping an MPI implementation and a Fortran 90 compiler
-- The numerical BLAS and LAPACK libraries (or Intel MKL)
+- The numerical LAPACK library (or Intel MKL)
 - FFTW3 (*not* the MKL implementation)

 On Ubuntu, these prerequisites can be installed using the single line command
 ```
-sudo apt install build-essential gfortran libblas-dev liblapack-dev libhdf5-mpich-dev libfftw3-dev
+sudo apt install build-essential gfortran liblapack-dev libhdf5-mpich-dev libfftw3-dev
 ```
 AFiD can then be compiled simply by running `make`.
-The [Makefile](./Makefile) contains a `MACHINE` variable that the user can modify to reflect the libraries installed (e.g. setting it to `PC_INTEL` to ensure the MKL libraries and Intel compiler options are used).
+The [Makefile](./Makefile) contains a `MACHINE` variable and a `FLAVOUR` variable that the user can modify to reflect the libraries installed (e.g. setting `FLAVOUR=Intel` ensures the MKL libraries and Intel compiler options are used).
-Presets are also available for a collection of European HPC systems.
+Presets are also available for a collection of European HPC systems using the `MACHINE` variable.

 ## Code description